Up to 45% off worldwide tours + an extra 5% off with code

 10. Angkor Wat, Cambodia

-Angkor Wat contains the remains of the great Khmer empire and is one of the most important archeological sites in Southeast Asia.
+Angkor Wat contains the remains of the great Khmer empire and is one of the most important archaeological sites in Southeast Asia.
 The architecture of these ruins embodies cultural, religious and symbolic values.

 - Ruin highlights: Statue of Vishnu, galleries, bas-relief decorations, temples and towers